zammad/zammad-admin-documentation/channels/google/accounts/account-setup.rst

 Troubleshooting
 ---------------

-I successfully added my account, but Zammad isn’t fetching new email If you specified a :ref:`custom folder/label to fetch from <google-folder>`, are you sure incoming mail is arriving in that folder?
+I successfully added my account, but Zammad isn't fetching new email If you specified a :ref:`custom folder/label to fetch from <google-folder>`, are you sure incoming mail is arriving in that folder?